gNusd/nixos-dotfiles/README.md

 In the packages section add unstable. to the package you want to install from the unstable channel.

 I use `home.file` to symlink configuration files.
 I only have a only small collection of dotfiles so it is manageble.
+The dotfiles that are symlinked are readonly copies of the source file.
+This means that if you change anything in the source file it will not take effect in the symlinked file, you will have to run `home-manager switch` to make the changes take effect.
 ```
 home.file = {
   ".config/nushell/config.nu".source = ./dotfiles/.config/nu/config.nu;